Martin Boykan: Biography

 Boykan was born in New York City.
 He studied composition first with Walter Piston at Harvard, where he received a BA in 1951.
 He then went to Zürich to study with Paul Hindemith, with whom he continued his studies at Yale University, earning an MM in 1953.
 Subsequently, he went to Vienna on a Fulbright scholarship.
 He also studied composition with Aaron Copland at Tanglewood (1949, 1950), and piano with Eduard Steuermann.
-Upon his return to the United States in 1955 he founded the Brandeis Chamber Ensemble, whose other members included Robert Koff (Juilliard String Quartet), Nancy Cirillo (Wellesley), Eugene Lehner (Kolisch Quartet), and Madeline Foley (Marlboro Festival).
+Upon his return to the United States in 1955, he founded the Brandeis Chamber Ensemble, whose members included Robert Koff (Juilliard String Quartet), Nancy Cirillo (Wellesley), Eugene Lehner (Kolisch Quartet), and Madeline Foley (Marlboro Festival).
 This ensemble performed widely with a repertory divided equally between contemporary music and the tradition.
 At the same time Boykan appeared regularly as a pianist with soloists such as Joseph Silverstein and Jan DeGaetani.
 In 1964–65, he was the pianist with the Boston Symphony Orchestra under Erich Leinsdorf.

-He has had residencies at Yaddo (1981 and 1992), the MacDowell Colony in Peterborough, New Hampshire (1982, 1989, 1992), and at the Virginia Center for the Creative Arts, Amherst, Virginia (1992, 2007, 2010).
+Boykan had residencies at Yaddo (1981 and 1992), the MacDowell Colony in Peterborough, New Hampshire (1982, 1989, 1992), and the Virginia Center for the Creative Arts, Amherst, Virginia (1992, 2007, 2010).

 Boykan taught at Brandeis University starting in 1957, and was appointed professor there in 1976.
-He has held the title Irving G. Fine Professor of Music.
-Boykan has been composer-in-residence at the Composer's Conference in Wellesley (1987) and a visiting professor at Columbia University (1988–89) and at New York University (1993 and 2000).
-Boykan was Senior Fulbright Lecturer at Bar-Ilan University, Israel (1994) and composer-in-residence at Warebrook Contemporary Music Festival, Irasburg, Vermont (1998).
-He has served on many panels, including the Rome Prize, the Fromm Commission, the New York Council for the Arts (CAPS) and the Virginia Center for the Creative Arts.
-Over the years he has taught many hundreds of students including Steven Mackey, Peter Lieberson, Ross Bauer, Paul Beaudoin, Craig Walsh, and Marjorie Merryman.
+He held the title Irving G. Fine Professor of Music.
+Boykan was a composer-in-residence at the Composer's Conference in Wellesley in 1987 and a visiting professor at Columbia University (1988–89) and at New York University (1993 and 2000).
+He was Senior Fulbright Lecturer at Bar-Ilan University, Israel (1994) and composer-in-residence at Warebrook Contemporary Music Festival, Irasburg, Vermont (1998).
+He served on many panels, including the Rome Prize, the Fromm Commission, the New York Council for the Arts (CAPS), and the Virginia Center for the Creative Arts.
+His hundreds of students include Steven Mackey, Peter Lieberson, Ross Bauer, Paul Beaudoin, Craig Walsh, and Marjorie Merryman.